 How can you tell what your website needs?

+This is a biggie for Content FAQ.
+And it can have a multi part answer.
 We’re assuming you already have a website, or at least one is in the works.
 These days, if a company doesn’t have a website, they’re losing a significant amount of business.
 Even in a tiny one-stoplight town, word of mouth only goes so far.

 Almost two-thirds of people searching for products or services do so online.
 And two-thirds of those searchers use their phones.
 So, not only is a website important, but also, it’s crucial that it be mobile friendly.
 A frustrating website experience will turn away 97% of searchers.
 To repeat – 97% of searchers will go to another company and not return.